anychen004/rubricizer/README.md

 ## Setup

 **DISCLAIMER:** The wiki and setup sections have been made somewhat outdated by recent changes to the rubric generator.
+Updated documentation currently in the works.

 * Get a copy of the Intro to Fab Rubric Template via the sharelink (Wiki → Materials).
 * It'll have a Rubric template & gradebook w/ dummy students (yes I made those names up).
 If you plan on working on the Reformatter, you'll have to Import → "Import as new sheet(s)" the raw canvas export csv.